ndmanvar/docs/markdown/reference/test-configuration.md

 ```

 ### Specifying the Screen Resolution
 This setting specifies which screen resolution should be used during the test session.
-This feature is available in Windows XP, Windows 7 (except Windows 7 with IE 9), Windows 8, Windows 8.1, and OS X 10.8.
-We do not yet offer specific resolutions for Windows 10, OS X 10.9, OS X 10.10, OS X 10.11, Linux, or mobile platforms.
+This feature is available in Windows XP, Windows 7 (except Windows 7 with IE 9), Windows 8, Windows 8.1, and OS X 10.8, 10.9, and 10.10.
+We do not yet offer specific resolutions for Windows 10, OS X 10.11, Linux, or mobile platforms.

 Key: `screenResolution`